 - Demonstrated written and verbal communication skills

-Interested candidates should submit a curriculum vitae, a brief statement of research interests and accomplishments, and contact information of three references to Erika Eggers at email@example.com.
+Interested candidates should submit a curriculum vitae, a brief statement of research interests and accomplishments, and contact information references to Erika Eggers at email@example.com.

 Potential graduate students should apply to one of the University of Arizona graduate programs that Dr. Eggers is a part of: Physiological Sciences, Neuroscience or Biomedical Engineering.
 Students interested in doing a rotation should email Dr. Eggers at firstname.lastname@example.org.